acon96/home-llm/README.md

 The supported entity types are: light, fan, cover, lock, media_player, climate, switch

 ### Training
-The model was trained as a LoRA on an RTX 3090 (24GB) using the following settings for the custom training script.
+The 3B model was trained as a LoRA on an RTX 3090 (24GB) using the following settings for the custom training script.
 The embedding weights were "saved" and trained normally along with the rank matricies in order to train the newly added tokens to the embeddings.
 The full model is merged together at the end.
+Training took approximately 10 hours.

 ```
 python3 train.py \